UCL-ARC/Enigma-PD-WML/README.md

 ## Installation

-If your MRI data isn't in NIfTI format, install [MRIcroGL from their website](https://www.nitrc.org/projects/mricrogl).
+If your MRI data isn't in NIfTI format, download [MRIcroGL from their website](https://www.nitrc.org/projects/mricrogl).

 If you want to run the container via Docker, install [Docker Desktop](https://docs.docker.com/get-started/get-docker/).
 They have installation instructions for [Mac](https://docs.docker.com/desktop/install/mac-install/),